sudosoph/docs/content/tutorials/developer-workflow/setting-up-your-developer-pop.md

 {{% /notice %}}

-Now your Developer PoP base is ready, but it does not have all the proxies in your configuration.
+Now your Developer PoP base is ready, but it does not have any of the proxies in your configuration.

 Lets change that by [loading your section.io setup into the Developer PoP]({{< relref "tutorials/developer-workflow/loading-your-setup-into-the-developer-pop.md" >}}).